 You just need to know the proper ways and positionings of breastfeeding

-Hence, a proper knowledge of breastfeeding may certainly help you avoid experiencing blisters and other breastfeeding problems of today.
+Hence, proper knowledge of breastfeeding may certainly help you avoid experiencing blisters and other breastfeeding problems of today.